badgumby/arch-wsl/README.md

 * `Steps 2-8 should be completed on a linux system`

-2. Install your favorite available distro from the `Windows Store`.
+2. Install your favorite available distro from the `Windows Store`, then launch it from the `Start` menu.

-3. Get the Arch Linux bootstrap (latest version at time of writing).
+3. Download the Arch Linux bootstrap (latest version at time of writing).

       `wget https://mirrors.edge.kernel.org/archlinux/iso/latest/archlinux-bootstrap-2020.07.01-x86_64.tar.gz`